 The scheduling features in Tailwind are a great time-saver.
 Instead of pinning manually, you can upload all your pins in bulk and then use the Tailwind scheduler to spread your pins seamlessly.

-More than that, It provides you a great way to connect bloggers and influencers via Tailwind communities.
-They are like-minded groups of trusted individuals that sharing content in similar niches.
+More than that, it provides you with a great way to connect bloggers and influencers via Tailwind communities.
+They are like-minded groups of trusted individuals that share content in similar niches.
 Simply, you’ll be able to reach highly impressionable audiences in less time.

 Once you’ve signed up, you can start watching instructional video guides on Tailwind to understand every part inside to start building your authority with Pinterest.